Is Trauma From Your Past Affecting Your Present?

 If you are a survivor of trauma, therapy offers you a chance to look at what is causing the pain in your life, address the root cause of it, and learn to create a healthy connection with yourself and others.
 Whenever we are emotionally wounded, a connection with someone else helps us heal.
 As your therapist, I serve as a temporary attachment figure, providing you with a sense of safety and unconditional positive regard.

-If you’ve suffered child abuse and neglect or others forms of trauma, I want to create safety in our sessions and go as slowly as you need.
+If you’ve suffered child abuse or neglect or others forms of trauma, I want to create safety in our sessions and go as slowly as you need.
 My intake process gives me a chance to assess what you’ve experienced and how you’ve handled it up until now, which will add to my understanding of how best to work with you.
 Cultivating a safe, gentle space to look at the impact of your trauma will help you rebuild a healthy sense of trust.

 Trauma experienced in childhood can affect how you construct your life and relationships, as well as increase the likelihood of being retraumatized.
 In ongoing sessions, we will address any sense of helplessness or passivity you may have adopted over the years and work on ways of defending yourself.
 Preventing re-traumatization involves redefining your sense of self without the shame and low self-esteem that often accompanies trauma.